beltram/rs-training/slides/function/return.md

     println!("statement terminated by semicolon ;");
 }
 fn implicit_void_return() {
-    println!("explicit void will be caught by clippy"); }
+    println!("explicit void will be caught by clippy anyway"); }
 ```